laravel/docs/cache.md

 <a name="atomic-locks-prerequisites-database"></a>
 #### Database

-When using the `database` cache driver, you will need to setup a table to contain the cache locks.
+When using the `database` cache driver, you will need to setup a table to contain your application's cache locks.
 You'll find an example `Schema` declaration for the table below:

     Schema::create('cache_locks', function ($table) {
         $table->string('key')->primary();